 The Office of Industry Collaboration believes in a structured, yet flexible, approach to supporting projects.
 The most important element is to have a good understanding, prior to starting, of the type of support needed so that we go down the right path.

-Get you to the right person, or group of people, to support your needs.
+Connect you with the right person, or group, to support identified need(s).

-When the need is sponsored research or services, the Office of Industry Collaboration stays engaged todetermine the exact needs, any special circumstances, and the time frame.
-Work together on a detailed Statement of Work and then prepare the appropriate level of proposal for the work.
+When the need is sponsored research or services, the Office of Industry Collaboration remains engaged to further determine exact needs, any special circumstances, and time frame.
+The Industry Office works with you to produce a detailed Statement of Work and then prepare the appropriate level of proposal.

-Once confirmed for selection, we want to work quickly through the contracting process.
+Once confirmed for selection, the goal is to work quickly through the contracting process.
 Use of standard templates can save time as can the development of master agreements.
-It is helpful for the industry technical contact to stay engaged with your own legal counsel to keep the process moving forward.
-The Industry Office will monitor this process.
+It is helpful for the industry technical contact to remain engaged with your legal counsel to keep the process moving forward.
+The Industry Office monitors this process.

-Working in accordance with the SOW, keeping communication lines open, and adapting to changes all happen during this stage.
-The Industry Office will stay engaged as needed and is always available to support the industry or researcher.
+Working in accordance with the SOW, keeping communication lines open, and adapting to changes all occur during this stage.
+The Industry Office will be engaged as needed and is always available to support the industry or researcher.

-Upon delivery, we will confirm satisfaction and determine what comes next.
-Your feedback is always appreciated.
+Upon delivery, the Industry Office will confirm satisfaction and determine the next steps.
+Feedback is always appreciated.